If thoughts of a laid-back wedding in the countryside fill your heart with joy then a rustic wedding could be the perfect wedding style for you.

 12. Consider a Boho Wedding Dress

 There’s no better way to tie your rustic wedding together than by choosing a boho wedding dress.
 Boho wedding dresses are relaxed, carefree and romantic and often feature lots of lace and embroidery.

 We adore the Hechizo dress by Atelier Pronovias.
 It is perfectly unique and boasts off-the-shoulder floral detailing.
 What’s not to love?

 13. Wear a Rustic Flower Crown in Your Hair

-Your boho wedding dress will look beautiful paired with a flower crown – your inner-hippy will be dancing with joy!
+Brides with a boho wedding dress will look beautiful pairing it with a flower crown – your inner-hippy will be dancing with joy!